Akademik Sergey Vavilov icebreaker current position

 Review of Akademik Sergey Vavilov icebreaker

-One of the Russian icebreakers, Akademik Sergey Vavilov is among world's largest and most powerful polar research vessels.
-Both Akademik Sergey Vavilov and Akademik Ioffe (sistership by design) were built in Finland for the Russian Academy of Science to serve its hydro-acoustic ocean research program.
+One of the Russian icebreakers, Akademik Vavilov is among the world's largest and most powerful polar research vessels.
+Both Akademik Vavilov and Akademik Ioffe (sistership by design) were built in Finland for the Russian Academy of Science to serve its hydro-acoustic ocean research program.

-The ship is modern, safe and ice-strengthened.
+Akademik Vavilov ship's builder is Rauma Shipyard Finland.
+The vessel is modern, safe and ice-strengthened.
 The public spaces onboard are ideally suited for every need.
 A separate lounge and bar, as well as a library, offer ideal places to relax.
 A selection of documentaries and movies can be watched in the lounge.
 The dining room can host all passengers in a single seating.
-Other facilities include a presentation room, fitness room, massage room, sauna, salt water plunge pool, hot water spa, and gift shop.
+Other facilities include a presentation room, fitness room, massage room, sauna, saltwater plunge pool, hot water spa, and gift shop.

 The ship carries all the equipment needed for exploration including Zodiacs, kayaks, camping gear.
 The open-bridge policy allows passengers to the navigation room any time of the day.

 Akademik Vavilov itinerary program offers European Arctic expedition cruises to Spitsbergen and Svalbard.
-The vessel also cruises in Antarctica leaving from Ushuaia (Argentina) and visiting Drake Passage, Antarctic Peninsula, Elephant Island, South Georgia Island, Falkland Islands.
+The vessel also cruises in Antarctica leaving from Ushuaia (Argentina) and visiting Drake Passage, Antarctic Peninsula, Elephant Island, South Georgia Island, Falkland Islands UK.

 Designed as a modern research marine vessel, the One Ocean Voyager ship (Akademik Sergey Vavilov) is comfortable and fully stabilized.
 Last years' refurbishments greatly enhanced the expedition cruising experience.
 Most public spaces are separated from passenger cabins.